aderonke27/Massachusetts-Hospital-Analysis/README.md

 ## Tools Used
 Microsoft Excel | Power BI

+## Importing the Dataset to Excel
+The datasets were imported as a CSV file into Excel.
+Duplicate copy was created for each before launching Power Query for transformation.

 ## Data Cleaning & Transformation
 Steps taken to clean and prepare the data: